StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 ## Verify the deployment and service account

-Run the following command to ensure the deployment is running with the correct service account (SA):
+Run the following command to ensure the deployment is running with the correct SA:

 ```bash
 kubectl get deployment cortex -o=jsonpath='{.spec.template.spec.serviceAccountName}'